Dark-Light-20/investments-project/invest-web/README.md

 1. Clone the repository
 2. Run `npm install` in the root folder
-3. Run `npm run start` in the root folder.
-This will run the shell app, the CDT app and the FIC app.
+3. Run `npm run start <project>` in the root folder.
+You need to specify which project to start: shell, cdt, or fic.
 4. Open the browser in `http://localhost:4200/`

 ## Tests